Our assessment fee for 2017 is $100.

 Applicants accepted into the program may have their assessment fee waived and receive a free assessment if they meet one or more of the following conditions:

-- Homeowners who host a Saws and Slaws event.
+- Homeowners who host or volunteer at a 2017 Saws and Slaws event.

 - Firefighters who possess a valid Red Card (Incident Qualification Card for Wildland Firefighting).